MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-office-365-tenants-with-windows-powershell-for-delegated-access-permissio.md

 To list all customer tenant Ids that you have access to, run this command.

 ```
-Get-MsolPartnerContract -All | Select-Object -TenantId
+Get-MsolPartnerContract -All | Select-Object TenantId
 ```

 This will display a listing of all your customer tenants by **TenantId**.